IanVaughan/campfire_export/README.md

 [RubyGems](https://rubygems.org/pages/download) is also required -- I'd
 recommend having the latest version of RubyGems installed before starting.

-Once you are set up, to install, run the following:

-    $ sudo gem install campfire_export

 ## Configuring ##

-There are a number of configuration variables required to run the export.
-The export script will prompt you for these; just run it and away you go.
+The export script will prompt you for config; just run it and away you go.
 If you want to run the script repeatedly or want to control the start and end date of the export, you can create a `.campfire_export.yml` file in your home directory using this template: